Expensive assets justify their place on the Balance sheet by earning returns.

 Investors and senior management will compare this ROA with other companies in the same industry, with year to year changes in this company's ROA, and with other opportunities for earning returns from the same value resources.

-For more on asset-focused financial metrics, including Return on Assets ROA and the DuPont System, see the Excel-based ebook Financial Metrics Pro.
+For more on asset-focus financial metrics, including Return on Assets ROA and the DuPont System, see the Excel-based ebook Financial Metrics Pro.